 These bake in only 16 minutes in the Sharp Superheated Steam Countertop Oven — so whip up a batch, and by the time you’re done washing the bowl and making a cup of tea, you’ll have one of these ready for the perfect afternoon snack (or weekend breakfast, or evening dessert!).
 Your family will thank you!

-If you love pumpkin recipes, try this fun Blender Pumpkin Oatmeal Pancakes recipe!
+If you love pumpkin recipes, try this Keto Pumpkin Bread!

 Other Healthy Pumpkin Recipes:

 - Pumpkin Tart with Ginger Cookie Crust, by Sunkissed Kitchen

 - Pumpkin Spice Latte Smoothie Bowl, by Sunkissed Kitchen

 - Greek Yogurt Pumpkin Cheesecake with a Ginger Cookie Crust, by Sunkissed Kitchen

 I’d love to connect with you on social media!
 Find me on Facebook or Instagram where I post daily healthy eating and lifestyle inspiration.